CSS-ZEN/garden/README.md

 The problem is actually how to save images to gist in our circumstances.

 If it's convinent for you to encode the images, I suggest hard-coded [Data URI](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs).
+Besides instructions in MDN, you can also consider [csszen/toDataURL.js](https://gist.github.com/csszen/0f7b07d59fdafdc4856213133e4d42fb)

-Or you can also choose to push images directly into a gist with git, take [how-to-add-image-to-gist.md](https://gist.github.com/csszen/158006258c922e2f2b8d6ee78014a33b) as a hint.
-You can fetch the image like [`/api/theme/10a7af172c2469f0b6481eedfb4ce63c/robot.png`](https://czg.vercel.app/api/theme/10a7af172c2469f0b6481eedfb4ce63c/robot.png)
+Or you may choose to push images directly into a gist with git, take [how-to-add-image-to-gist.md](https://gist.github.com/csszen/158006258c922e2f2b8d6ee78014a33b) as a hint.
+You can fetch the image like [`/api/theme/10a7af172c2469f0b6481eedfb4ce63c/robot.png`](https://czg.vercel.app/api/theme/10a7af172c2469f0b6481eedfb4ce63c/robot.png).
+And you can use them as relative path in themes like `background: url(robot.png)`.

-Both methods also work when it comes to fonts.
+These rules all work when it comes to fonts.

 ### How can I use fonts in my theme?

 You may add import css declartion in your theme like [the default theme](https://gist.github.com/csszen/f4b657c4e3b99c63281b079f66d4dc34#file-theme-css-L5).
 It looks like `@import url("https://use.typekit.net/xxxxxxx.css");`.

-Or you may mannully attach fonts to the gist like images and declare font faces.
+Or you may mannully attach fonts to the gist like images and declare font faces in your theme.

 ### Is postcss tools built in?
 Can I write Sass/Less?